 Tikal is one of Guatemala’s most visited destinations.
 Due to its mysterious atmosphere and amazing location in the dense jungle, it is one of the most impressive archaeological Maya sites.
 Tikal used to be the largest Maya city in the region, with more than 3000 buildings.
 What is special is that only 30% of the buildings have been discovered and excavated.
 The rest is still under the vegetation.
 A visit to Tikal National Park is an unforgettable experience where you will learn more about the fascinating Maya history and enjoy the beautiful jungle environment around you with countless monkeys, coatis, butterflies and species of birds.
 Read more about a trip to Tikal, including the highlights, lots of useful tips for a day tour, how to visit and where to stay.

-- Tips for a day trip to Tikal
+- What to bring for a day trip to Tikal National Park

 - Where to stay in Tikal Guatemala

 Tikal National Park is located in the province of Petén, in the north of Guatemala.
 The National Park covers an area of nearly 600 square kilometers and is part of the Maya Biosphere Reserve.
 Tikal was built in the 4th century BC.
 It was one of the largest cities in the Maya empire between 200 and 900 AD, with around 100,000 inhabitants at its peak.
 At the end of the 10th century AD the city was abandoned for unclear reasons (perhaps due to overpopulation or drought).
 Tikal contains more than 3000 structures and only 30% of these have been discovered and excavated.
 Today, Tikal is a UNESCO World Heritage Site and open to visitors.